 In fact, stubble trimmers have already tanked once.
 In 1986, Wahl — a respected name in male grooming products — introduced the Miami Device, a single-setting stubble trimmer named after the cop show Miami Vice.
 In this campy and somewhat silly show, Don Johnson wore pastel-colored suits over t-shirts and was rarely seen clean-shaven.

 Miami Vice inspired a short-lived stubble trend — and a pastel suit trend also, I’m afraid.
 Fortunately, both passed quickly into history.

 Introduced in the spring of 1986, the Miami Device was called an electric razor because there wasn’t yet a name for these kinds of trimmers.
 Then, someone at Wahl apparently realized that producers of the show could sue them for trademark infringement for introducing a trimmer with a name so similar to the TV series, so it was then renamed the Stubble Device.

 But very few people bought it.
-While not shaving for a day or two became a minor trend, grooming stubble just didn’t catch on then — and the Miami Device faded away quickly.
-So did other trends started by the popular show, including wearing no sock, rolling up your sleeves and using Ray-Ban sunglasses as an everyday prop.
+While not shaving for a day or two became a minor trend, grooming scruff just didn’t catch on then — and the Miami Device faded away quickly.
+So did other trends started by the popular show, including wearing no socks, rolling up your suit sleeves and using Ray-Ban sunglasses as an everyday prop.

 Why Is It Back?